agongi/study/tcp/tcp-fast-open/README.md

 ## TCP Fast Open (TFO)
 TCP Fast Open (TFO) is an extension to speed up the opening of TCP three-way-handshake between two endpoints.

-> client stored cookie after initial connection and reuse it later along with sending SYN packet.
-If cookie is valid, the server may start sending data even before three-way-handshake is in progress.

 ```
 ㅁ Author: suktae.choi
 ㅁ Date: 2016.06.20